Updated: Sep 25, 2020

 Getting enough sleep can be the difference between a cranky, out of control you and a calm, in control you – trust me.
 It is during your evening sleep that all your hard work at the gym pays off.
 When you are sleeping, your body gets to work on rebuilding and repairing any damage you may have caused during your workout.

-Yet we all go through phases.
-Some days are good – you might find sleep comes as easily as resting your head on your pillow, whilst some days are not as good – you find yourself tossing and turning until that dreaded moment when your alarm goes off – I know, right? “rolls eyes”.
+We all go through phases, Some days are good – you might find sleep comes as easily as resting your head on your pillow, whilst some days are not as good – you find yourself tossing and turning until that dreaded moment when your alarm goes off – I know, right? *rolls eyes*.

 However, If you are finding it hard catching some ZZZs when needed, then it is important to try and get to work out what might be causing you to lose sleep and figure out some ways to help resolve the issue.

 Here are the top 5 reasons people are losing sleep: